Customer Service 703-661-1594

 “Few people have attempted to survey the different strands of sustainable agriculture, but Marina has done so in a really valuable way, showing the links and crossovers between the different techniques along with some good science and other references.”

-“Nature works not just because it is diverse, but because it is made up of relationships between the many elements.
+“Nature works not just because it is diverse, but also because it is made up of relationships among the many elements.
 So it is with regenerative agriculture.
 No single approach has all the answers, but by weaving them together, forming relationships, we create a whole systems approach that works for people and planet.
 Marina has done a great service for students, farmers and growers, and everyone with a passion to bring land and community to life.
-She has shown how we can connect disciplines and approaches, and bases this not just on theory, but on her extraordinary farm at Huxham’s Cross.
+She has shown how we can connect disciplines and approaches, basing this not just on theory, but also on her extraordinary farm at Huxham’s Cross.
 Highly recommended!”

 Colin Tudge, co-founder of the Oxford Real Farming Conference and the College for Real Farming and Food Culture

-Dr. Miche Fabre Lewin and Dr. Flora Gathorne-Hardy, Great Glemham Farms, Suffolk
+Dr. Miche Fabre Lewin and Dr. Flora Gathorne-Hardy, Great Glemham Farms, Suffolk, UK

 Marina O'Connell

-Marina O’Connell is a successful grower, farmer, and educator.
-Born of seven generations of Dutch nurserymen from Boskoop in Holland, which is famous for fruit trees, she celebrates the professional women now pioneering the transition to resilient food production and to re-localizing the food economy.
+Marina O’Connell (1961–2024) was a successful grower, farmer, and educator.
+Born of seven generations of Dutch nurserymen from Boskoop in Holland (famous for fruit trees), she celebrated the professional women who are pioneering the transition to resilient food production and to re-localizing our food economy.

-O'Connell, the Apricot team, and her family have turned the bare land at Huxhams Cross Farm, Totnes, Devon, UK, from being “a miserable bit of land,” as a local farm contractor called it in 2015, into a productive, beautiful, community-connected, and profitable farm.
+O'Connell, the Apricot team, and her family turned the bare land at Huxhams Cross Farm, Totnes, Devon, UK, from “a miserable bit of land” (as a local farm contractor called it in 2015) into a productive, beautiful, community-connected, and profitable farm.

-She has action-researched the use of biodynamic, organic, permacultural, agroecological, regenerative, and agroforestry methods in her work.
-She leads by example.
-People from around the world visit her farm and join her courses and her Devon apprenticeship program for regenerative food systems She is consulted by farmers, who ask her to help redesign their farms away from industrial farming, and by farm estates needing help to make a successful transition to resilient food systems by 2030.
+She action-researched the use of biodynamic, organic, permacultural, agroecological, regenerative, and agroforestry methods in her work.
+She always led by example.
+People from around the world have visited her farm and joined her courses and her Devon apprenticeship program for regenerative food systems.
+She was consulted by farmers, who asked her to help redesign their farms away from industrial farming, and by farm estates needing help to make a successful transition to resilient food systems by 2030.